Ignatian Volunteer Corps: 2007 CARA Study

-In January 2007, IVC turned to the Center for Applied Research in the Apostolate (CARA) at Georgetown University in order to better understand the effect of IVC on its former and current Ignatian Volunteers, spouses and spiritual reflectors.
-The resulting national survey of volunteers found that over 93% felt that their service in IVC had helped them feel that they were spending their retirement in a fulfilling way.
+In January 2007, IVC turned to the Center for Applied Research in the Apostolate (CARA) at Georgetown University in order to better understand the effect of IVC on its former and current volunteers, spouses and spiritual reflectors.
+The resulting national survey found that over 93% felt that in their work with IVC, they were spending their retirement in a fulfilling way.
 91% of volunteers felt that the spiritual reflection component of IVC had somewhat or very much helped them to see God in the people they served.
 One volunteer said, “The most satisfying [experience] was the looks on the faces of nearly a dozen cook-trainees when I responded to an inquiry by one of them as to why I did this individual resource for them.
 I answered: “Because I love you.”
 The silence was absolute for maybe a minute and then they all stood as one and applauded; at least four of us were crying.”